-- Having started the year with 89 members, we ended 2019 with 96 members (net growth of 7) - The annual retention rate was 97% - During the year we worked on 208 different projects with members.
-Of these services, 48% related to integrating sustainability strategy, 34% related to social inclusion & impact, and 18% related to the transition to a low carbon economy - We achieved a Net Promoter Score rating of 62 with our members - We hosted 30 different events, and reached over 1,000 delegates - By year end, there were 35 companies certified to the Business Working Responsibly Mark, and several other members were applying the management framework to their programmes & strategies - Our Leaders' Group on Sustainability increased to 29 members.
-We delivered four CEO Roundtables and operated three advisory sub-groups to support programme delivery - In February we publicly launched the Inclusive Employer Blueprint, and in June we launched the inaugural Low Carbon Pledge report - 58 companies participated on the Business Impact collective project - We maintained active relationships with key stakeholders such as NSAI, CSR Europe, World Business Council for Sustainable Development and various government departments.
+- Having started the year with 96 members, we ended 2020 with 101 members (net growth of 5). - The annual retention rate was 95%. - We achieved a Net Promoter Score of 69 with our members. - We worked with members across our three services areas, delivering projects on integrating sustainability strategy (with 70% of members), social inclusion & impact (with 80% of members), and low carbon (55% of our members). - We hosted over 30 virtual events for our members, discussing issues such as circular economy, virtual volunteering, biodiversity, measuring sustainability, apprenticeships, communications. - By year end, there were 40 companies certified to the Business Working Responsibly Mark, and we had trialled a new process within the standard. - Our Leaders' Group on Sustainability increased to 30 members, and we hosted three CEO Roundtables, four coordinator briefings and operated three advisory sub-groups to support programme delivery. - We published our second Low Carbon Report in partnership with PwC in June, with 58 companies participating in our Low Carbon Pledge. - Building on our Inclusive Employer Blueprint, we designed a new strategic proposal to support our social inclusion work and this proposal was approved by the Leaders' Group and entered design phase. - We maintained active relationships with key stakeholders such as NSAI, CSR Europe, World Business Council for Sustainable Development and various government departments.